 Finding a Groomer

-If your not interested in grooming your own puppy, you will need to look for an excellent groomer.
+If you are not interested in grooming your own puppy, you will need to look for an excellent groomer.
 You will want a groomer that loves what they do.
 Ask other people who they use to groom their puppy.
 When you find a groomer you might like, ask for references.
 If they are a reputable groomer they won't mind you asking current clients how they do.
-But for the in between times, you will need to have a brush, and shampoo for your puppy for when you have to give them a bath.
+But for the in-between times, you will need to have a brush, and shampoo for your puppy for when you have to give them a bath.

 When you pick up your puppy from the breeder, they will let you know what kind of food your puppy has been eating.
 This way you can continue feeding your puppy the same type of food.
 If you feed your puppy a different food right away, this will upset his tummy, and not make for a happy puppy.
 If you want to switch food, check with your Vet to see how you should do this, without making your puppy sick.